gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

       - Fixed -yt mbc specifier to also accept Decimal
       - Improved: bank ID can be used in same file it is declared.
 Requires SDCC 12238+ with `-n` option to defer symbol resolution to link time.
     - gbcompress
-      - Added C source input (expirimental) and output
+      - Added C source input (experimental) and output
       - Added size `#defines`
     - lcc
       - Added `-no-libs` and `-no-crt` options